openedx/xblock-drag-and-drop-v2/README.md

 ## `edx.drag_and_drop_v2.item.picked_up`

-Fired when a student picks up a draggable item.
+Fired when a learner picks up a draggable item.

 Example ("common" fields that are not interesting in this context have been left out):